Purge of Saudi princes, businessmen widens, travel curbs imposed

 A royal decree on Saturday said the crackdown was launched in response to “exploitation by some of the weak souls who have put their own interests above the public interest, in order to, illicitly, accrue money”.

 The new anti-corruption committee has the power to seize assets at home and abroad before the results of its investigations are known.
-Investors worry that the crackdown could ultimately result in forced sales of equities, but the extent of the authorities’ intentions was not immediately clear.
+Investors worry the crackdown could ultimately result in forced sales of equities, but the extent of the authorities’ intentions was not immediately clear.

 “OVERKILL”

-Prince Miteb bin Abdullah was detained and replaced as minister of the National Guard, a pivotal power base rooted in the kingdom’s tribes.
-That recalled a palace coup in June which ousted his elder cousin, Mohammed bin Nayef, as heir to the throne and interior minister.
+Among those detained is Prince Miteb bin Abdullah, who was replaced as minister of the National Guard, a pivotal power base rooted in the kingdom’s tribes.
+That recalled a palace coup in June which ousted his elder cousin, Mohammed bin Nayef, as heir to the throne.

 The moves consolidate Prince Mohammed’s control of the internal security and military institutions, which had long been headed by separate powerful branches of the ruling family.